 - 2.38 The SHMA includes consideration of need for affordable housing.
 Policy H/3 in Chapter 7: Delivering High Quality Homes requires the provision of affordable housing to respond to an identified high level of need.
 The Gypsy and Travellers Accommodation Needs Assessment identifies an objectively assessed need for 85 pitches to meet the needs of Gypsies and Travellers for the period 2011 to 2031.
-Policies in the High Quality Homes chapter provide more detail on how the needs of this group will be met. - 2.39 Over the plan period, the figure of 19,000 new homes implies an average delivery rate of 950 homes per year.
-While less than the Core Strategy 2007 annualised average of 1,176 homes, for comparison over the period 2001 to 2011 a total of 7,663 homes were built at an average of 766 homes per year and the Local Plan therefore represents a consistent step change in housing delivery over a lengthy period. - 2.40 Taking account of all forms of housing supply, comprising: completions in 2011-12 the first year of the plan period of 696 homes; supply of housing on the major sites expected by 2031 of 11,113 homes; and commitments on smaller rural sites with planning permission or allocated for 2,220 homes, in 2012 the Council had a supply of 14,000 homes towards the 19,000 home target.
-This required sufficient new land to be identified to deliver a further 5,000 new homes in the district between 2011 and 2031. - 2.41 It will be important to monitor the need for jobs and homes regularly, as well as progress in delivery, and to review the Local Plan as necessary (see Policy S/12).
+Policies in the High Quality Homes chapter provide more detail on how the needs of this group will be met. - Over the plan period, the figure of 19,000 19,500 new homes implies an average delivery rate of 950975 homes per year.
+While less than the Core Strategy 2007 annualised average of 1,176 homes, for comparison over the period 2001 to 2011 a total of 7,663 homes were built at an average of 766 homes per year and the Local Plan therefore represents a consistent step change in housing delivery over a lengthy period.
+The phasing of housing delivery is dealt with in Policy S/12. - Taking account of all forms of housing supply, comprising: completions in 20111512 (the first four years of the plan period) of 696 2,735 homes; supply of housing on the major sites existing allocations in adopted plans (including those with planning permission) expected by 2031 of 11,113 8,771 homes; and commitments on smaller rural sites with planning permission or allocated for 2,220 homes unallocated sites with planning permission of 1,179 homes; and the Council's forecast windfall allowance of 2,450 homes, in 2012 2015 the Council had a supply of 14,000 15,135 homes towards the 19,000 19,500 home target requirement.
+This required sufficient new land to be identified to deliver a further 5,000 4,365 new homes in the district between 2011 and 2031. - 2.41 It will be important to monitor the need for jobs and homes regularly, as well as progress in delivery, and to review the Local Plan as necessary (see Policy S/12).